-This refers to a faculty member hired to teach program-specific coursework in a career and technical program (as defined by the Department of Elementary and Secondary Education guidelines) who is hired with less than the minimum academic qualifications of a master's degree.
-Faculty hiring would require a combination of coursework and/or training in the career field and significant work experience related to the field being taught.
-A minimum of an associate or baccalaureate degree would be preferred in the hiring process.
+This refers to a faculty member hired to primarily instruct in an AAS or certificate program who is responsible for the management of curriculum and programmatic instruction in those disciplines.
+CTE faculty hired with less than the minimum academic qualifications of a master's degree will require a combination of coursework and/or training in the career field and significant work experience related to the field being taught.
+A minimum of an associate or bachelor's degree would be preferred in the hiring process.
 Candidates without the specified degree would be required to pursue such a degree.
 Faculty members instructing in career and technical programs typically teach coursework that prepares students for the job force and would not be expected to transfer.